 Tails: Aw, Silver, don't keep saying that.
 It just pisses people off.

-Tailor-Made Prison: Each inmate is carefully monitored, with all of their special abilities kept in mind at all times during their incarceration.
+- Tailor-Made Prison: Each inmate is carefully monitored, with all of their special abilities kept in mind at all times during their incarceration.
+Everyone has some kind of Power Limiter, with Mephiles actively contributing to the convicts' hatred of each other so they won't have time for an escape plan.
 Part of the reason Sonic was sent here is because he can't swim.

 But y'know what… what's weird?
 My dad was always sayin' I was a total fuck-up as a son and a Merc… When I first got locked up in medium-sec, he… he visited just to remind me… He was like that to Nic, too.
 Treated her like a failure as soon as she could walk… And last time he visited, he told me I was gonna die alone and a failure… Y'know, him bein' so wrong 'bout that is… kinda makin' this the best day of my life…

-Wide-Eyed Idealist: Silver started off as believing that he'll bring the light of god to the prison population.
+- Wide-Eyed Idealist: Silver frequently believes that he'll bring the light of God to the prison population.

 - Would Hurt a Child: Scourge is a paedophile.
 There are no little children in prison so he'll take what he can get.

 - Wouldn't Hurt a Child: Shadow would never hurt a child.

 - Worst Aid: Zigzagged.
 The convicts are deliberately written to be absolutely terrible at treating their own injuries.
 Doctor Blossom's actions are moderately well researched (even if they are pretty troped up for drama).